BIGJRA/BIGJRA.github.io/reborn.md

 From here, our next destination is Ametrine Mountain 2F.
 You can either go through the mountain complex to get there or just fly to the Circus or Ametrine City and make your way there that way.

 We've gone this path once before to get some items.
-Climb the waterfall to 3F, then cross the ice north.
+Climb the waterfall in the northeast side of Ametrine Mountain 2F to reach 3F, then cross the ice north.
 Carefully go across the ice on the top left side to climb another fall to 4F.
 Once you reach 4F, save the game for in case you mess up, then beach at the top.
 You'll see a rock chilling in the middle of the ice puzzle towards the top left side.
 Drop down the ledge such that you'll be stopped by that rock, then go right and up into a climbable wall.
 Grab a hidden *Blue Shard* then go up to 5F.

 Complete an ice puzzle here, grab a *Paralyze Heal*, then take the waterfall down.
 Not down one floor, not two, but down EIGHT floors, you'll land on Ametrine Mountain B4F.